LoopKit/loopdocs/docs/faqs/branch-faqs.md

 Released December 31, 2019.

-!!! danger "For Reference Only"
+!!! abstract "For Reference Only"
     Enough time has passed that this version should no longer be on anyone's phones (the one-year expiration time should take care of that).

     There is a lot more detail provided in the Loop v2.0 section because it constituted a significant change to parts of Loop from prior releases.
 This section and the Omnipod-Testing branch sections are left here for historical interest.